ansible-collections/dellemc.os10/README.md

 - **os10_facts.py** — Collect facts from devices running OS10

 ### Collection roles
 These roles facilitate the provisioning and administration of devices running SmartFabric OS10.
-There are over 30 roles available that provide a comprehensive coverage of most OS10 resources, including *os10_interface*, *os10_acl*, *os10_bgp* and *os10_vxlan*.
+There are over 30 roles available that provide a comprehensive coverage of most OS10 resources, including *os10_interface*, *os10_acl*, *os10_bgp*, and *os10_vxlan*.
 The documentation for each role is at [OS10 roles](https://github.com/ansible-collections/dellemc.os10/blob/master/docs/roles.rst).

 ### Sample use case playbooks
 This collection includes the following sample playbooks that illustrate end to end use cases:

-- [CLOS fabric](https://github.com/ansible-collections/dellemc.os10/blob/master/playbooks/clos_fabric_ebgp/README.md) — Example playbook to build CLOS fabric with SmartFabric OS10 switches
+- [CLOS fabric](https://github.com/ansible-collections/dellemc.os10/blob/master/playbooks/clos_fabric_ebgp/README.md) — Example playbook to build a Layer 3 Leaf-Spine fabric

-- [VXLAN EVPN](https://github.com/ansible-collections/dellemc.os10/blob/master/playbooks/vxlan_evpn/README.md) — Example playbook to build a Leaf-Spine topology with SmartFabric OS10 switches, using VxLAN Symmetric-IRB configuration model
+- [VXLAN EVPN](https://github.com/ansible-collections/dellemc.os10/blob/master/playbooks/vxlan_evpn/README.md) — Example playbook to build a scale-out Leaf-Spine topology using VxLAN, BGP EVPN and Symmetric-IRB

 ## Installation
 Use this command to install the latest version of the OS10 collection from Ansible Galaxy: